|Country Number (32?)||1969?||FIRST WAVE|

 However, as noted below, there is a possibility that the series aired from late December 1969 through to April 1970, playing twice a week (on Tuesdays and Wednesdays) - the 3-part serial Planet of Giants may have aired in March 1970.

-If the two (very much open to interpretation!) billings of Tuesday, 17 March and Wednesday, 18 March 1970 (see below) are indeed for Doctor Who, and the series aired regularly in that twice a week slot, then the first episode could have aired 10 December 1969, and the 37th and final on 9 April 1970.
+If the two (very much open to interpretation!) duplicated billings (see below) are indeed for Doctor Who, and the series aired regularly in that twice a week slot, and the run did conclude 15 April 1970, then the first episode could have aired 10 December 1969.
 A December 1969 start certainly ties in with the "December 1969" sales date recorded in BBC sales paperwork.

 We accessed the English language paper The Libyan Times from July 1968 to December 1971, but the irregular TV listings that were published were those for the Wheelus Base station only.
 And following the September 1969 revolution and vacation of the base in June 1970, those TV listings discontinued.